wharfkit/website/src/lib/docs/AccountKit/Resource.md

 Once initialized, a `Resource` instance provides the following properties:

-- `available`: Amount of the resource that's currently free for use.
+- `available`: Amount of the resource that is currently available for use.
-- `used`: Amount of the resource currently in use.
+- `used`: Amount of the resource currently being used.
-- `max`: Maximum capacity of the resource available to the account.
+- `max`: Maximum amount of resource that is usable.
-- `weight`: When applicable, the weight or priority of the resource will also be provided.
-This is primarily relevant for `cpu` and `net` resources.
+- `weight`: For `cpu` and `net` resources, the weight (or priority) of the resource will also be available.